Animal Droppings/Feces Removal

 - Wildlife Animal Droppings in the Attic—Common attic-dwellers that leave feces in your attic often include bats, birds, squirrels, raccoons, and more.
 If you suspect you have animals in your Ann Arbor attic, you will certainly have animal droppings, also.
 Droppings in attics can be found hidden behind items in your attic or spread across open areas.
 Wildlife is notorious for using insulation for nest building, so it may be necessary to replace your insulation if it is soiled with feces.

 - Wildlife Animal Droppings in Garage—Wildlife critters like mice, raccoons, and rats also love to get into garages to find food (and shelter).
 Common areas you may find animal droppings in garages include shelving, behind garbage cans, along the wall, and inside insulation.
-Discovering raccoon or rodent droppings in your garage should make your decision a no-brainer—call Critter Control of Ann Arbor today.
+If you have rodent droppings, you'll likely notice they multiply quickly.
+Discovering raccoon or rodent droppings in your garage should make your decision a no-brainer—call Critter Control of Ann Arbor today for animal feces removal.

 What Type of Animal Feces Do I Have in my House?

 - Mouse Feces—Mouse poop is about half the size of a grain of rice (3–6 mm), and dark brown/black in color.
-The droppings are often hard due to their typical diet of grains, fruits and seeds.
+The droppings are often hard due to their typical diet of grains, fruits, and seeds.
 The presence of mouse droppings in a certain area (usually around floorboards and behind appliances where the mice can get around inconspicuously) means they are commonly moving throughout this area.
 Mouse feces is commonly mistaken for bat droppings, but mouse droppings are slightly longer and slenderer.
+Mouse dropping clean up can be a dangerous task to your health, so it's important to get expert help if you are facing a large amount of it.

 - Rat Feces—Rat feces is among one of the most dangerous types of wildlife feces.
 Though the quintessential rat disease is plague, which is transmitted through fleas that have feasted on infected rats, diseases like Hantavirus are transmitted directly through coming into contact with rat feces.
 So what does rat poop look like?
-Fresh rat poop is dark and has a shine, but rat poop that has been sitting for a while is lighter gray and more dusty.
+Fresh rat poop is dark and has a shine, but rat poop that has been sitting for a while is lighter gray and dustier.
 Consistent with their physical size difference, mouse poop is smaller than rat poop.
 Roof rat droppings are more tapered on the ends, while Norway rats (also known as brown rats) have more blunted edges.
+If you think you have rodent feces in your home, but you're not sure which animal it's coming from, Critter Control can help you identify the culprit.

 - Raccoon Poop—Raccoon poop is tube-shaped and quite large when compared with other critters’ droppings.
 They are nearly an inch long, bulbous, and have texture along the sides.
 They are often mistaken for the feces of a small dog.
 Because raccoons use a single area—known as a latrine—separate from where they live, raccoon poop is usually accumulated in large amounts.
 These latrines are incredibly dangerous because of their ability to transmit spores of raccoon roundworm, the most common illness associated with raccoons.